jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

 If you run this lab on a physical TJBot, you will need to connect a microphone and speaker to the TJBot for this lab.
 There is also an extra step to configure the speaker in the section titled **Running on the Raspberry Pi** at the end of this lab.

+## IBM Cloud Account

+You will need a IBM Cloud account to create the IBM Watson services used in this lab.
+Please visit [ibm.biz/start-tjbot-lab](https://ibm.biz/start-tjbot-lab) to register for and log into your IBM Cloud.

 ## Train TJBot to Listen, Converse, and Speak

 1. Create a file named `app.js`.
 Copy the following code.
 In the following steps, replace the `/* Step # */` placeholders with the code provided.